|

 lay in his arms, warm and soft.

 He clasped her more tightly.
-But he felt sure that whatever had
+He felt sure that whatever had happened

 Legolas closed his eyes and drifted back to sleep.